Interests: Evolution, Behavior, Conservation

 Email: firstname.lastname@example.org; email@example.com

 This field season our research team is busy!
-We are all away some in Brazil and others in Costa Rica.
-Here is one of the projects taking place at this moment:
+Here are some of the projects taking place at this very moment:

-Studying the acoustic behavior of a newly discovered river dolphin in Brazil.
-Project lead by Graduate Student Gabriel Melos.
+Brazil: Graduate Student Gabriel Melos is studying the acoustic behavior of a newly discovered river dolphin in Brazil.
 Visit Gabi's blog to learn more about what it takes to develop this kind of research

 Photos by Gabriel Melos et al.